Marokhonko/ChartsTest/README.md

 # ChartsTest\
-folder with build project - \build\dest
+1)folder with build project - \build\dest.

-for look at the project src - \build\src (install node modules - in terminal "npm i" then start gulp task "gulp").
+2)for look at the project src - \build\src (install node modules - in terminal "npm i" then start gulp task "gulp").